CasimirKaPazi/balhukbar/Evolution.md

 pʰ > p (loose the remains of aspiration) mp > n̼d̼ / _U

 # Changes ?? > ??

+Orthography: Maybe write the glottal stop as < q > and use < ' > instead to mark stress.
+Depends on how important stress becomes for the grammar.

 Maybe establish a bi-syllabic root system using tone and infixes.
 Or create another language for it.
 Example derivations for **pa.ku**: